DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 Physicians and Surgeons of Canada, 774 Echo Drive, Ottawa, Ontario, Canada K1S 5N8,

-set forth in the publication entitled “General Standards of Accreditation for Residency
+set forth in the publication titled “General Standards of Accreditation for Residency

 Programs,” July 2020 edition, which are available at no cost on the college’s website at